me2d13/luamacros/README.md

   * LuaMacros - the main application exe.
 Important: if you need to execute compiled exe don't forget to copy lua dlls from lib directory to the same place as exe file
   * XplPlugin - dll used as XPlane plugin.
 Note this is 64b project so you need to adapt FPC compiler accordingly
   * WinHook - dll to set global keyboard hook
+* When starting from your build environment make sure you copy LUA dlls (see lib folder) into your output directory.
+These dlls must be in the same directory as LuaMacros.exe.
+Without them program even won't start at all or crashes with some segmentation error (in IDE)

 Hope it helps, have fun, feel free to extend this guide